 - Use private data collections to enforce data privacy between organizations on the same channel.

-- The IBM Blockchain Platform creates a Hyperledger Fabric network on an IBM Kubernetes Service, and the operator installs and instantiates the smart contract on the network.
+- The IBM Blockchain Platform creates a Hyperledger Fabric network on an IBM Cloud Kubernetes Service, and the operator installs and instantiates the smart contract on the network.

 - The Node.js application server uses the Fabric SDK to interact with the deployed network on IBM Blockchain Platform.